rajiv256/rajiv256.github.io_old/_posts/2017-06-02-Web-Server-in-Rust.md

 ## Pay the Piper
 <!--break-->

-For a long time, servers on the cloud were being written in either C or C++.
-Being low-level languages, they have the advantage of speed over applications written in higher-level languages, say Java or Python for example.
-However, this definitive advantage comes with a small glitch - The applications written in these languages are prone to Segmentation faults, dangling pointers etc.., which can/potentially can crash the applications.
-Enterprises often face revenue losses due to the resulting down-time.
+For a long time, servers on the cloud were being written in C or C++.
+Being low-level languages, they have the advantage of speed over applications written in higher-level languages like Java or Python.
+However, this definitive advantage comes with a small glitch - Applications written in these languages are prone to memory errors in the form of segmentation faults, dangling pointers etc., resulting in crashes.
 In this regard, there is a need for a language that guarantees the memory safety and be capable of doing it without compromising on speed.

 Enter Rust!